 Much to my surprise, I have found dropping off (turning loose may be a better term) a young man on a university campus to be a much more sobering experience then the dropping off of a young woman.

-What you have below is a summary of the last hours of conversation this Father had with his son as he dropped him off to prayerfully, be faithful in “Fayetteville and forever”.
+What you have below is a summary of the last hours of conversation this Father had with his son as he dropped him off to prayerfully, be faithful and stay strong in Stillwater.
 You can be certain I pray daily that these truths would be embedded in his heart for more than these next four years and you can be certain that I am praying now that they will be in some way useful to you as you seek to be faithful yourself and with any men you are charged with shaping.
-Fayetteville is not the only place that needs faithful men…right where you are does too.
+Stillwater is not the only place that needs faithful men…right where you are does too.

-So to Cooper (and eventually Cade and Camp) and to you today, I say….
+So to Cade (and eventually Camp) and to you today, I say….

 IT’S ALL ABOUT JESUS:

 - College is not a time to taste the world.
 It’s a time to increase your appetite for God’s Word.

 - First, believe that college is not a time to sow your wild oats.
 It is a time to show your world Whose you are.